Right to education

 - work or volunteer (for 20 hours or more a week) while in part-time education or training.

 Involving children, young people and families

-According to Section 19 of the Children and Families Act 2014, English councils must ensure they involve children, young people and families in decisions about themselves and the local area in the following ways:
+According to Section 19 of the Children and Families Act 2014, English councils must ensure they involve children, young people and families in decisions about themselves and the local area by:

 - providing them with information or supporting them to enable this participation.

 The education system is based on the assumption that all children and young people will attend mainstream education unless in certain circumstances.
 These include where such a placement was affect the education of other pupils in the school or if the young person or the child’s family state a preference for specialist provision.